MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/quality-updates-schedule.md

 The detailed schedule for each PQU train and its corresponding build app version number is published five days before the start of the PQU train.
 Five days before a PQU is applied, Microsoft sends a notification to customers who use the environments that will receive the update.

 Station 1 is the first release station.
 It consists of customers who opt in to have their sandbox environments receive the update before all other stations.
-More details will be published after this functionality is made generally available in May 2023.
+More details are published after this functionality is made generally available in May 2023.

-To determine when your Microsoft Dynamics Lifecycle Service environment will be updated, find the region and the station-to-region mapping, and cross-reference that information with the upcoming PQU train for a service update.
+To determine when your Microsoft Dynamics Lifecycle Service environment is updated, find the region and the station-to-region mapping.
+Cross-reference thhe region and station-to-region mapping information with the upcoming PQU train for a service update.
 For customers that must plan for a PQU ahead of time, there's a high-level schedule that outlines the train schedule for every service update in 2023.

 For information about the maintenance windows for each region, see [What are the planned maintenance windows by region?](../deployment/plannedmaintenance-selfservice.md#windows)